Diversity Makes a Difference

 Campus is Higher Than Average in Ethnic Diversity

-Ethnically-diverse college campuses offer students the opportunity to study and learn with with undergraduates from racial and ethnic groups that are unique from their own.
+Ethnically-diverse college campuses offer students the opportunity to study and learn from undergraduates from racial and ethnic groups that are unique from their own.

 A ranking of #681 for ethnic diversity means Temple University is above average nationally.